csoftxyz/RIA_EISA/README.md

 In proposing the EISA-RIA theory, I don't seek to challenge anyone or overthrow existing frameworks.
 As an independent researcher, I'm fully aware this work may never gain mainstream acceptance.
 But understanding reality's essence is my personal quest.
 Even if future experimental evidence fully supports this theory, I won't engage in academic debates—because I sincerely respect the dedication every scholar has poured into their models.
 My goal is simple: to verify my understanding of the cosmos in my own way.
 This has nothing to do with awards, positions, or recognition.
 It's just one individual's humble tribute to truth.
-Given that the paper is available as a preprint on preprints.org, please visit the URL: https://www.preprints.org/manuscript/202507.2681/v2 for access.
+Given that the paper is available as a preprint on preprints.org, please visit the URL: https://www.preprints.org/manuscript/202507.2681/v3 for access.
 We warmly welcome reviews and feedback from global peers.
-DOI: 10.20944/preprints202507.2681.v1 (registering DOI).
+DOI: 10.20944/preprints202507.2681.v3 (registered DOI).
 Our initial idea, that quantum fluctuation lifting/dropping dynamics couple with curvature to generate gravitational effects, originated from our previous research.
 A related paper has now been published in the Proceedings of SPIE.: https://www.spiedigitallibrary.org/conference-proceedings-of-spie/13705/1370524/Towards-a-unified-framework-of-transient-quantum-dynamics--integrating/10.1117/12.3070369.short
 ## Overview
-This repository provides four PyTorch-based numerical simulations supporting the Extended Integrated Symmetry Algebra (EISA) with Recursive Info-Algebra (RIA) framework, as detailed in the manuscript "Recursive Algebra in Extended Integrated Symmetry: An Effective Framework for Quantum Field Dynamics" (LaTeX source: 69a.tex), submitted for consideration to Physical Review D (PRD) as part of a PhD dissertation.
-These simulations validate key theoretical predictions, including self-organization from chaos via entropy minimization, transient fluctuations inducing curvature feedback and phase transitions, particle mass hierarchies and fundamental constants from irrep branching, and cosmological evolution resolving Hubble tension with multi-messenger signatures.
+This repository provides seven PyTorch-based numerical simulations supporting the Extended Integrated Symmetry Algebra (EISA) augmented by Recursive Info-Algebra (RIA) framework, as detailed in the manuscript "Recursive Algebra in Extended Integrated Symmetry: An Effective Framework for Quantum Field Dynamics" (LaTeX source: 71a8b.tex), submitted for consideration to Entropy as part of a PhD dissertation.
+These simulations validate key theoretical predictions, including self-organization from chaos via entropy minimization, transient fluctuations inducing curvature feedback and phase transitions, particle mass hierarchies and fundamental constants from irrep branching, cosmological evolution resolving Hubble tension with multi-messenger signatures, superalgebra closure, universe modeling on grids, and inverse CMB fitting.
 Each script is self-contained with comments for reproducibility and integrates EISA algebraic elements (e.g., generators \(F_i\), \(B_k\) for bosonic/fermionic sectors) with RIA recursion (VQC-optimized loss involving Von Neumann entropy \(S_{vn}\) and fidelity).
-Simulations approximate EFT dynamics below the Planck scale, with uncertainties ~10-20% due to simplifications (e.g., 4x4-16x16 matrices).
-Outputs quantify observables like entropy reduction (~40.2% average, std <1% across runs), GW frequencies (~10^{10} Hz), mass ratios (~10^5), and H_0 values (~73 km/s/Mpc vs. Planck 67.4).
+Simulations approximate EFT dynamics below the Planck scale, with uncertainties ~10-20% due to simplifications (e.g., 4x4-64x64 matrices).
+Outputs quantify observables like entropy reduction (~40.2% average, std <1% across runs), GW frequencies (10^{17} to 10^{-16} Hz), mass ratios (~10^5), and H_0 values (~73 km/s/Mpc vs. Planck 67.4).
 To ensure numerical precision for PhD-level scrutiny and peer review, simulations were executed on CPU platforms with ECC memory to mitigate bit errors, maintaining floating-point consistency.
 Execution times are under 1 hour per 1000 iterations on standard hardware (e.g., Intel i7, 32GB RAM).
 Outputs encompass console metrics, plots, and logs, all preserved for peer review.
 **Repository Structure**:
-- **c1c.py**: Recursive Entropy Stabilization
+- **c1.py**: Recursive Entropy Stabilization
-- **c2a.py**: Transient Fluctuations and Curvature Feedback
+- **c2.py**: Transient Fluctuations and Curvature Feedback
-- **c3a2.py**: Particle Spectra and Constant Freezing
+- **c3.py**: Particle Spectra and Constant Freezing
-- **c4a.py**: Cosmic Evolution and Multi-Messenger Predictions
+- **c4.py**: Cosmic Evolution and Multi-Messenger Predictions
-- **c5c1.py**: Validation Code (Super-Jacobi identities and Bayesian evidence)
+- **c5.py**: Superalgebra Verification and Bayesian Analysis
+- **c6.py**: EISA Universe Simulator
+- **c7.py**: CMB Power Spectrum Inverse Analysis
 For detailed methodology and results, refer to Sections IV (Computational Methods) and V (Results), and Appendix A (Supplementary Information) in the manuscript.
 ## Dependencies and Setup
 - **Python Version**: 3.12+ (tested on 3.12.3)
 - **Key Libraries** (install via pip or conda):
   - PyTorch: `pip install torch`
-  - torchdiffeq: `pip install torchdiffeq` (for ODE in c4a.py)
+  - torchdiffeq: `pip install torchdiffeq` (for ODE in c4.py)
   - NumPy, SciPy, Pandas, Matplotlib: `pip install numpy scipy pandas matplotlib`
-  - Additional for c3a2.py: mpmath, sympy (optional for extensions)
+  - Additional for c3.py: mpmath, sympy (optional for extensions)
+  - For c7.py: emcee, corner (MCMC and plots)
 - **Environment Setup**:
   ```bash
   python -m venv ria_env